Buzzing Or Vibrating Feeling In Chest (5 Possible Causes)

 5. Heart problems

-Heart problems that cause these tremors may range from non-serious ones like palpitations to severe heart problems like a heart attack.
+Heart problems that cause these tremors may range from non-serious ones like palpitations to severe heart problems like heart attacks.

-Some common heart problems associated with a buzzing feeling in the chest include the following:
+Some common heart problems associated with a buzzing feeling in the chest or a vibrating feeling in the chest near the heart include the following:

 This condition occurs when the heart’s upper chambers don’t sync with the lower chambers.
 In return, this imbalance creates an irregular heartbeat which may cause chest vibrations.